-For example, 50% of us get energy – more and more of it – from group conversations.
+For example, 50% of us get our energy FIRST– and more and more of it – from group conversations.
 We scramble over one other excitedly interrupting.
 The more we talk, the more energy we gain.

 There’s transparency in our thought process because we’re literally thinking out loud to understand ourselves.
-We think-edit-speak-in-a stream-of consciousness and often at race track speed, over and over again.
+We think-edit-speak-in-a stream-of consciousness and if we are excited, we can speak at race track speed for an extended time.

 (Anyone twitching yet?)

 In our extraverted, external process, we’re tossing about ideas and ingredients, creating as we talk.
 We present to our colleagues (spouses, family and friends) a half-baked cake.